EveeWong/hello-world/README.md

 # hello-world
-Learning hos to use GitHub
+Learning how to use GitHub